Images Juried Exhibition

 A $30 non-refundable entry fee must accompany each online application.

 A minimum of $1,500 in prizes will be awarded.
-There will be at one Best of Show and at least five merit awards.
-There will be one category specific award: The William D. Davis Award in Drawing.
-This award is sponsored by the Sturtz-Davis family.
+There will be one Best of Show and at least five merit awards.
+There two category specific awards.
+The William D. Davis Award in Drawing is sponsored by the Sturtz-Davis family.
+The Central Pennsylvania Pastel Society is sponsoring an award for best pastel.
 Award winners will be announced at the close of the exhibition.